M1ngY/voyis-image-editor/voyis_design_document.md

   - Every image record carries `updatedAt` + `revision`.
 When server detects `serverUpdatedAt > localLastModified`, entry is staged as potential conflict.
   - UI presents side-by-side comparison (server vs local), along with actions: **Keep Local** (default) or **Apply Server**.
   - Choosing “Apply Server” triggers PATCH back to local cache + activity log entry, ensuring user decisions are auditable.
-  - Even when “Local Always Wins” auto-resolves，系统仍将冲突写入日志，并可导出 CSV 供审计使用。
+  - Even when "Local Always Wins" auto-resolves, the system still records conflicts in the activity log and can export a CSV for audit trails.

 ---